 Seriously, what was going on between her and Ollie?
 Had it been happening for some time now?
 Had I not seen it?
 Or was it all new?

 "Oliver, I'm sorry," Clark suddenly said.
-"I am sorry you needed to hear that.
+"I am sorry you needed to hear all of that.
 You know that I would never prefer you being dead over being alive, don't you?"

 "I do, Clark," Oliver just sighed heavily.
 "I really do and I do understand your anger.
 There's no hard feelings."

 "Good, because it's really nothing personal.
 I'm really glad you're here safe and sound.
-What worries me is that Jessica might pay the price for this."
+What worries me is that Jessica may pay the price for this."

 "Then you're not the only one," Ollie muttered.